-Communication woes plague professionals across the board: Supervisors reprimand you in front of others.
+Difficult conversations plague professionals across the board.
+Supervisors reprimand you in front of others.
 Coworkers tactlessly reject your ideas.
-Clients lash out at people to get what they want.
+Additionally, clients lash out at people to get what they want.

-Rather than pushing back, getting even, or seething in silence, you can gain control of the situation and diplomatically deal with unkind people and behavior.
-The solution is called Verbal Aikido, and it’s a communications technique that won’t get you fired.
+Rather than pushing back or getting even, you can gain control of the situation.
+In fact, seething in silence doesn’t help to diplomatically deal with unkind people.
+The solution is called Verbal Aikido.
+It’s a communications technique that won’t get you fired.

-Aikido is a Japanese form of self-defense that uses non-resistance to debilitate an opponent’s strength.
-The Aikido practitioner seeks to counter attacks without bringing harm to the attacker in order to create balance.
+Aikido is a Japanese form of self-defense.
+It uses non-resistance to debilitate an opponent’s strength.
+The Aikido practitioner seeks to counter attacks without bringing harm to the attacker.
+And creates balance.
 In other words, when pushed, you pull; when pulled, you push.

 This technique is just as effective with verbal attacks.
-It allows you to respond to a verbal attack by accepting the comment, redirecting it, and reaffirming your stance in a positive manner.
+It allows you to respond to a verbal attack by accepting the comment.
+Additionally, redirecting it, and reaffirming your stance in a positive manner.
 Avoid being hostile and building emotional barriers!

 The cardinal rule of Verbal Aikido is to not repeat the accusation.
 By doing so, you absorb the negative message.

-Your Verbal Aikido response also reaffirms your control over unneeded emotional responses, thus giving the other person nothing to push against.
+Your Verbal Aikido response also reaffirms your control over unneeded emotional responses.
+And gives the other person nothing to push against.

 Suppose you’re giving constructive criticism to a male co-worker who tells you, “What I did is perfectly fine.
 You’re just too emotional.
 All you women are alike.”

-Instead of becoming emotional and reinforcing his claim, say, “I agree.
+Instead of becoming “heated” and reinforcing his claim, say, “I agree.
 I can overreact at times.
 Let me explain why I feel this way about the situation.”

 This response accepts the basis of the situation without absorbing the negative aspects.
-However, you redirect the accusation by agreeing.
+In fact, you redirect the accusation by agreeing.
 The response also reaffirms the other person’s feelings of frustration.
 As a result, you diffuse the confrontation and can work toward repairing the situation.

 Like What You Are Reading?